 Crohn's flares and medications can cause diarrhea.
 Fiber supplements can add bulk to your stool to help ease it.
-But beware: sometimes high-fiber foods such as raw fruits, vegetables, seeds, and nuts can be irritating.
+But beware: Sometimes high-fiber foods such as raw fruits, vegetables, seeds, and nuts can be irritating.
 Lots of fiber can be especially irritating if you have strictures (narrowing of the small intestine).
-Need help finding the right foods for you?
+Need a hand finding the right foods for you?
 A registered dietitian can help.

 Powerful and fast-acting, corticosteroids are a common Crohn's flare treatment.
 They are available as pills, enemas, injections, and intravenous (IV) solutions.
 Because corticosteroids can have serious side effects, they are typically prescribed for only a short period of time.